Juniper/contrail-windows-tools/README.md

     -ScriptFileName "Clear-ComputeNode.ps1" `
     -Addresses "127.0.0.1" `
     -IndividualCredentials `
-    -AdapterName "Ethernet1" `
-    -ForwardingExtensionName "vRouter forwarding extension" `
-    -VMSwitchName "Layered Ethernet1" `
-    -ConfigAndLogDir "C:\ProgramData\Contrail" `
+    -SomeExampleArgumentToPass1 "Value1" `
-    -InstallationDir "C:\Program Files\Juniper Networks"
+    -SomeExampleArgumentToPass2 "Value2"
 ```

 All arguments are optional.
-Default values are demonstrated in the example above.
+Default values (for `ScriptFileName` and `Addresses`) are demonstrated in the example above.

-Arguments AdapterName, ForwardingExtensionName, VMSwitchName, ConfigAndLogDir, InstallationDir are forwarded to the script pointed by ScriptFileName.

 If `IndividualCredentials` switch is enabled, the script is going to ask for credentials for each given address independently.
 By default it is assumed, that all remote compute nodes share the same credentials.

+All other arguments (`SomeExampleArgumentToPass1` and `SomeExampleArgumentToPass2` in above example) are passed to the invoked script.